lcg-infodesign/assignment_1_datasets/README.md

 # challenge_1_datasets
-Dataset for the first challenge of the course
+Dataset for the first assignment of the course